DuckyBlender/duckgpt-discord/README.md

 - [x] Major refactor
 - [x] More bot configuration options
 - [ ] Add support for image generation (image.rs)
-- [ ] Reply instead of sending a message
+- [ ] Reply instead of sending a message OR create a thread
 - [ ] Add support for multiple images in a single message

 ## License